 The history of science is littered with occasions when the scientific consensus has wrongly challenged the minority voice and in so doing has impeded the progress of science.
 Obviously any scientific theory has got to be robust enough to withstand the most detailed scrutiny and inquisition.
 However, the examples cited demonstrate that time and again the problem was not with the empirical evidence.
 Closed minds, personal offence, political and social constraints have all played their part in preventing proper consideration of the data.
 This was then exacerbated by the way professional credibility was questioned, motives were misrepresented and individuals were vilified.

-The Centre for Intelligent Design seeks to promote the scientific data with inference to the best explanation but recognises that there will be those who seek to avoid interacting with the actual arguments while hiding behind claims of consensus.
+The Centre for Intelligent Design seeks to elaborate the scientific data indicating design, with inference to the best explanation, but recognises that there will be those who seek to avoid interacting with the actual arguments while hiding behind claims of consensus.